Distribution Families#

 • z_dim – Dimensionality of the input features.

-• net – Linear layer transforming input features to quantile logits.
+• net – Linear layer mapping z to quantile logits.

 • dropout – Dropout layer for regularization.